thegworld/gtx-browser/docs/ui/learn/bestpractices/ownership.md

 ## Lifetime basics

-Accordingly, the best practices for ownership and lifetime management in Views code are similar to those in the rest of Chromium, but include some details specific to the Views APIs.
+Accordingly, the best practices for ownership and lifetime management in Views code are similar to those in the rest of GTx Browser, but include some details specific to the Views APIs.

 * **[Avoid bare new.](https://chromium.googlesource.com/chromium/src/+/main/styleguide/c++/c++-dos-and-donts.md#use-and-instead-of-bare)**